 I had some practice last fall planting trees and shrubs and re-vegetating with willow and red-osier dogwood cuttings at several restoration sites along the Entiat River, and am looking forward to learning more about restoration techniques from Ted Alway, owner of Derby Canyon Natives.

-road.
-An example of a "yardscaping" project.
+Thoughtfully-placed natives along a country road.
+An example of a "yardscaping" project. |

-I didn’t know the term yardscaping until I started planning for the workshop, but have wanted for several years to creatively/artistically garden using native plants.
+I didn’t know the term “yardscaping” until I started planning for the workshop, but have wanted for several years to creatively/artistically garden using native plants.
 Connie Mehmel, a biologist with the Wenatchee-Okanogan Forest Service, will be discussing this topic, new to our workshop this year.
 I think it would be so much fun to try, especially on this side of the Cascades where the plants (from woodland to high desert species), are so diverse, showy, and colorful!

 And Amy Hendershot, a Resource Conservationist at our local Natural Resource Conservation Service's office, will further explore an important facet of landscape design- pollinator gardening- choosing plants with native bees and other beneficial insects in mind.
 From our conversations, she is a wealth of information-and is very enthusiastic- about this topic, and I think it’s another excellent addition to the workshop line-up!